zwei2stein/mtg-commandline-tool/readme.md

  * When checking deck legality, check more than 4-of cards and more than 1-of if in restricted list.

- * Seet if commander commander can be commander
+ * Check if commander commander can be commander

  * When checking deck legality in singleton, fix Persistent Petitioners

+ * token with "ability"

+ * make Deck object with accessors (commander, deck, sideboard)

+ * move getFullOracleText ad getFullTypeLine to card object